DiamondLightSource/volume-segmantics/README.md

 ## Currently supported model architectures and encoders

-The model architectures which are currently available and tested are: U-Net, U-Net++, FPN, DeepLabV3, DeepLabV3+, MA-Net and LinkNet.
+The model architectures which are currently available and tested are:
+- U-Net
+- U-Net++
+- FPN
+- DeepLabV3
+- DeepLabV3+
+- MA-Net
+- LinkNet.

-The pre-trained encoders that can be used with these architectures are: ResNet-34, ResNet50 and ResNeXt-50_32x4d.
+The pre-trained encoders that can be used with these architectures are:
+- ResNet-34
+- ResNet50
+- ResNeXt-50_32x4d.

 ## Using the API